nicmarti/hotel-quarkus-demo/README.md

 The connection properties of the Agroal datasource are configured in the standard Quarkus configuration file, which you will find in
 `src/main/resources/application.properties`.

+## Build and start the frontend

+Pre-requisites : npm v6.9.0

+> cd hotel-quarkus

+> npm install

+You can then start the frontend, this start a node server on port 8081 :

+> npm run serve

+You can also build and package the frontend, then copy the generated files to the backend folder :

+> cd hotel-quarkus

+> npm install

+> npm run build

+> cp -R dist/* ../src/main/resources/META-INF/resources/

+## Build the backend

+From the top directory hotel-quarkus-demo you can start the `package` target.
+The docker-maven-plugin starts a Docker container with postgreSQL.
+If a container was previously started, use `docker ps` and `docker stop <container_id>` to stop id.
+The docker plugin is used to span a database for unit tests.

+> mvn package

 ### Run Quarkus in developer mode

 To run the application in interactive mode (developer mode):